akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/using_cmis_download.md

 Here you see how the properties can be retrieved from the exchange object.
 What's not so obvious is that the so called *simple* language is used here.
 Camel supports a couple of languages and sometimes it's not so easy to decide which one to use and how to apply them exactly.

 ### Using the Camel-CMIS component
 I had a hard fight with this component until it did what it was made for.
-At first it looks harmless:
+At first, it looks harmless:

 ![CMIS1](img/fuse_cmis1.png)